 - 1. Double-click on cell E3 to enter Edit mode - 2.
 Select just the 2 (be careful not to select anything else). - 3.
-On the ribbon (Home tab) click the dialog box launcher arrow in the Font group. - Mac Users: there is no dialog box launcher for Excel for Mac.
-Instead, choose Format from the Menu Bar, click Cells: Conditional Form tinue with Steps 4 and 5 then con-
+On the ribbon (Home tab) click the dialog box launcher arrow in the Font group.

+Mac Users: there is no dialog box launcher for Excel for Mac.
+Instead, choose Format from the Menu Bar, click Cells: Sheet Conditional Formatting... ther continue with Steps 4 and 5

-- 4. In the Effects section of the Format Cells dialog box, check the box for Superscript (see Figure 3-27).
-Click OK. - Save the CH3 Gradebook and Parks file.
+- In the Effects section of the Format Cells dialog box, check the box for Superscript (see Figure 3-27).
+Click OK. - 5.
+Save the CH3 Gradebook and Parks file.